 OKRs allow CEOs to focus on the big picture.
 Instead of spending hours reading reports and analyzing data, CEOs can simply focus on achieving their OKRs.

-OKRs give CEOs a clear view of what they need to accomplish each quarter.
-This allows them to plan ahead and avoid wasting time on unimportant tasks.
+OKRs give CEOs a clear view of what they must accomplish each quarter.
+This allows them to plan and work on important tasks (such as cost controls and revenue growth) and avoid wasting time on unimportant tasks.

 Identify Your OKRs